erlankg0/neobis-front-auth/README.md

 ## Installation

-1. **Install Node.js**
+1. **Install Node.js**.

    You can download it from the official Node.js website.

-2. **Clone the project**
+2. **Clone the project**.

-   Use git to clone your project to your machine.
+   Use git to clone the project on your machine.

-3. **Install dependencies**
+3. **Installing dependencies**.

-   Navigate to the project directory and install the necessary dependencies using npm:
+   Go to the project directory and install the required dependencies using npm:

    ```
    npm install
    ```

-4. **Run the project**
+4. **Start the project**

-   After installing all dependencies, you can run the project using the command:
+   Once all dependencies are installed, you can start the project using the command:

    ```
    npm run dev